lse-ds105/ds105a-project-chadgpt/docs/index.md

     - Mexican and Indian cuisines rarely use eggs in their recipes
     - Chinese cuisine rarely contain butter in their recipes

 We also calculated the average nutritional data (calories, carbohydates, fat, salt, sugar, saturates) for each of the top 10 cuisines.
 After obtaining benchmark values for these data from BBC Good Food and NHS, we visualise this information in radar charts for easy comparison.
-We have excluded the protein and fibre values from the radar charts, as more protein and fibre are generally viewed as healthy unlike the other nutritional indicators, complicating our radar chart.
+We have excluded the protein and fibre values from the radar charts, as more protein and fibre are generally viewed as healthy unlike the other nutritional indicators, so including all the nutrition data would complicate our radar chart.

 <html lang="en">
 <head>